edwinlomolo/javascript-data-structures-and-algorithms/README.md

-# JavaScript Data Structures and Algorithms for dummies
+# Introduction to JavaScript Data Structures and Algorithms for dummies

 JavaScript is a very powerful language.
 It is the most popular language in the world and is the most prominent language on the Internet :sunglasses: